Why chasing twitter's approval doesn't work

 Surely the truth comes out eventually?

-In the XDefiant/COD SBMM case we can even have mathematical proof that matching on skill provides a better experience, and that proof can be echoed by every matchmaking study ever done across every studio that ever made a PvP game, but some players will keep believing otherwise because they’ll either outright reject the data because it contradicts something they feel special for knowing, or they’ll argue for it anyway because that’s what high elo players do, and they want to feel like they’re high elo.
+In the XDefiant/COD SBMM case we can even have mathematical proof that matching on skill provides a better experience, and that proof can be echoed by every matchmaking study ever done across every studio that ever made a PvP game, but some players will keep believing otherwise because they’ll either outright reject the data because it contradicts something they feel special for knowing, or they’ll argue for it anyway because that’s what high Elo players do, and they want to feel like they’re high Elo.

 So how can we try to be more right?